 Black Mamba Anti-Poaching Initiative

-Joni Hartman, Living Collections Curator, oversees the Kansas City Zoo’s support of the Black Mamba Anti-Poaching Initiative.
+Lisa Fickenscher, Corporate Sponsorships and Grants Manager, oversees the Kansas City Zoo and Aquarium’s support of the Black Mamba Anti-Poaching Initiative.
 This all-female anti-poaching unit is based out of Balule Nature Reserve in the Greater Kruger National Park, South Africa.
-They conduct snare sweeps, road blocks and round the clock patrols, to help reduce poaching of rhinoceros as well as other species found within the reserve.
+They conduct snare sweeps, roadblocks and round-the-clock patrols, to help reduce poaching of rhinoceros as well as other species found within the reserve.

 Home Home > Field and Research Projects > Black Mamba Anti-Poaching Initiative